applications for the 2019 Congressional Innovation fellows program are now open!

 - Develop and produce a fellowship project on an issue of your choosing.
 Past projects include writing and introducing legislation, and organizing an association of tech staffers.

-- Support TechCongress by writing about and presenting on your experience periodically, and represent TechCongress and the Congressional Innovation Scholars at meetings or events.
+- Support TechCongress by writing about and presenting on your experience periodically, and represent TechCongress and the Congressional Innovation Fellows at meetings or events.

-- Tech savvy, with experience working in or studying the technology sector.
+- A technical background or ability, with experience working in or studying the technology sector.
+Training can be formal (college, graduate school, the military) or informal (self-trained).

 - Great interpersonal and communications skills.